33rd Division (Imperial Japanese Army): Action

 Initially the 33rd division was assigned to the 11th army in central China and sent to Hubei.
 It saw combat at the First Battle of Changsha from 14 September 1939.
 In April 1941, the 33rd division was transferred to Shanxi, and its reconnaissance regiment was disbanded.

 The 33rd division was transferred to the 15th army on 6 November 1941, and took part in the invasion of British Burma, under Lieutenant General Shozo Sakurai.
-Initially 33rd division have landed in Bangkok in January 1942 and proceed inland.
+Initially the 33rd division landed in Bangkok in January 1942 and proceeded inland.
 It lost a battalion at the Battle of Yenangyaung, but completed the conquest of Burma in May 1942 nonetheless.
-Later in December 1942, the 33rd division was instrumental to defeat an Allied forces in a Arakan Campaign 1942–43.
+In December 1942, the 33rd division was instrumental in defeating Allied forces in the Arakan campaign.

 Battle of Imphal

 As the Burma Railway was officially completed on 25 October 1943, the Japanese command in Burma had been reorganized.
 A new headquarters, Burma Area Army, was created under Lieutenant General Masakasu Kawabe.
 One of its subordinate formations, responsible for the central part of the front facing British India in Nagaland and Assam, was the 15th army, whose new commander was Lieutenant General Renya Mutaguchi.
 At the same time, Lieutenant General Shozo Sakurai was promoted to command the 28th army in southern Burma.
 His command of the 33rd Division was succeeded by Lieutenant General Motoso Yanagida.

 Renya Mutaguchi’s plan was to have the 33rd Division destroy the Indian 17th Infantry Division at Tedim, then attack Imphal from the south - an action known as Operation U-Go.
-The 33rd Division Infantry Group HQ, under Major General Tsunoru Yamamoto, formed Yamamoto Force, composed of units of the Japanese 33rd and 15th Divisions which would destroy the Indian 20th Infantry Division at Tamu, then attack Imphal from the east.
+The 33rd Division Infantry Group HQ, under Major General Tsunoru Yamamoto, formed the Yamamoto Force, composed of units of the Japanese 33rd and 15th Divisions, which would destroy the Indian 20th Infantry Division at Tamu, then attack Imphal from the east.
 Meanwhile, the 15th Division under Lieutenant General Masafumi Yamauchi would envelop Imphal from the north, while in a separate subsidiary operation, the 31st Division under Lieutenant General Kotoku Sato would isolate Imphal by capturing nearby Kohima.
 All Renya Mutaguchi's divisional commanders disagreed with the plan to some extent, and Motoso Yanagida openly derided him as an "imbecile".

 In the opening stages of the Battle of Imphal, the 33rd Division cut off the Indian 17th Division under Major General Cowan.
 The Japanese 215th Regiment under Colonel Masahiko Sasahara captured a supply dump at Milestone 109, twenty miles behind Cowan's leading outposts.
 The Japanese 214th Regiment under Colonel Takanobu Sakuma seized Tongzang and a ridge named Tuitum Saddle across the only road, a few miles behind the Indian 17th Division's position.
 However, they were unable to dig in properly before they were hit by the Indian 48th Brigade on 18 March 1944, taking heavy casualties.
 Fighting around Milestone 109 was even more severe.